jasperanders/Bachelorthesis/Thesis/md/thesis.md

 3. **Design Evaluation:** The effectiveness of the artifact is based on the effectiveness of design principles that are derived form research and intuition.
 4. **Research Contribution:** There are few systems designed for providing high academic validity (i.d. prevent cheating in exams).
 Many systems that do exist, make use of _Proctoring_ (the student is continuously watched over video stream) environments which are expensive and still easily can be fooled.
 This research artifact aims to minimize academic dishonesty through design decisions.
 5. **Research Rigor:** This thesis builds upon research in the fields of education.
 Taking into consideration what other Universities have already incorporated into their examination process and what empirical studies have shown to be valuable and efficient.
-6. **Design as a Search Process:**
+6. **Design as a Search Process:** Digital exams are no new concept, still it is not widely adopted.
+This thesis build upon the works of different software artifacts and research made in the field of education.
-7. **Research Communication:** This thesis focuses on illustrating design considerations, that were made in order to develop an artifact, that most closely fit the needs of educators.
-Therefore, this thesis is of interest to those want to build upon the considerations that were proposed.
-The actual technical intricacies will only briefly be touched upon, to give some insight into the technical base of the given artifact.
+7. **Research Communication:** This thesis focuses on illustrating design considerations, that were made in order to develop an artifact, that most closely fit the needs of sound assessment.
+Therefore, this thesis focuses more on the concept and design principles that are needed to achieve a suited examination system.
+However as we developed a prototype for conducting exams, we will also talk about the technical implementation of some of the design principles.

 \newpage